sahasatvik/assignments/EEOR6616/notes.typ

 It is possible for @al-GD[] to take our iterates $x_t$ outside $KK$; we can rectify this using projections.
-Projected gradient descent algorithms for solving @op-X[] follow the iterative scheme #eq($(cal("PGD"))$)[$ y_(t + 1) &= x_t - eta_t grad(f)(x_t), \
+Projected gradient descent algorithms for solving @op-K[] follow the iterative scheme #eq($(cal("PGD"))$)[$ y_(t + 1) &= x_t - eta_t grad(f)(x_t), \
   x_(t + 1) &= Pi_KK (y_(t + 1)).